-Spooktacular Series ice cream flavors from Salt & Straw
+Creepy Crawly Critters ice ceam from Salt & Straw

 Everyone loves ice cream, right?
-Well, even die-hard ice cream fans might pause at these palate-testing Halloween flavors.
+Well, even die-hard ice cream fans might pause at this palate-testing Halloween flavor.

-Fabled Portland-based ice cream purveyor Salt & Straw — with two shops in Seattle — hasjust unveiled its creepy new flavors for the Halloween season, called its Spooktacular Series.
-Salt & Straw is known for pushing the envelope in ice cream flavors, but these are downright hair-raising.
+Fabled Portland-based ice cream purveyor Salt & Straw — with two shops in Seattle — has brought back a popular (really??) themed flavor for Halloween season.
+Salt & Straw is known for pushing the envelope in ice cream flavors, but this one is downright hair-raising.

 Salt & Straw, founded by cousins Kim Malek and Tyler Malek in 2011, has earned legions of fans with its imaginative ice cream flavors, such as Pear & Blue Cheese and Arbequina Olive Oil.
 Salt & Straw specializes in small-batch ice cream made with locally sourced ingredients.

-Salt & Straw likes to keep its fans craving ice cream through its social media.
-Keep an eye on its Instagram account for delicious-looking ice cream shots and announcements of special events and new flavors.
+Salt & Straw likes to keep its fans craving ice cream through social media.
+Keep an eye on its Instagram for delicious-looking ice cream shots and announcements of special events and seasonal offerings.

 If you go...